 Come up with a plan

-Getting into the habit of eating three meals a day, and possibly some snacks, is a great way to get started.
+Getting into the habit of eating three meals a day, and possibly some snacks, is a great way to get started on controlling A1C levels.
 In addition, aiming to eat your meals at about the same times each day will make it easier to stabilize your blood sugars.
 Try not to skip meals or delay eating your meals as much as possible.

 Be carb choosey